ChristopherJamesJordan/aws-service-mock-sinon/readme.md

     deleteAwsMock('S3','getObject');

-It is highly recommended to call this in the afterEach() method for your tests as you may experience inconsistent behavior otherwise.
+It is recommended to call this in the afterEach() method for your tests as you may experience inconsistent behavior otherwise.

+Updated v1.1.0: You can now chose to called updateAwsMock() at the beginning of each test where you need to change the function callback.
+Both the afterEach() and updateAwsMock() approaches should solve any issues with mock collisions.

 #### Clean Up